The Delaware Health Information Network (DHIN)

 In 2007 the Delaware Health Information Network (DHIN) became the first live, statewide health information network in the nation.
 DHIN currently serves:

 - 100% of Delaware’s acute care hospitals

 - 100% of Delaware’s long term care and skilled nursing facilities

 - Nearly 100% of Delaware’s medical providers*

-Over the past ten years, DHIS has proven its reliability and worth to hospitals, medical professionals and patients throughout Delaware.
+Over the past ten years, DHIN has proven its reliability and worth to hospitals, medical professionals and patients throughout Delaware.
 DHIN securely delivers fast and accurate patient information from hospitals, laboratories, and radiology facilities directly to doctors’ offices.